top of page

 Assets Under Management (AUM)

-The total market of all property investments made on behalf of our investors.
+The total market of all property investments made on behalf of our funders.

 Capital Event